gmac220/project-0/Readme.md

 # Bills FarGO
 ## Godfrey Macasero
-A banking app that has two users customers and employees.
+Bills FarGO is a banking app that is written in Golang.
+It uses docker and runs a postgres database using docker.
+You are able to log in as two different users which are customers and employees.
 This app simulates banking on the terminal that has interactive text menus.
-It is a simple banking application that emulates things you would be able to do at the bank like withdrawing, depositing, and transfering money to your different accounts.
+It is a simple banking application that emulates things a customer would be able to do at the bank like withdrawing, depositing, and transfering money to your different accounts.
+The employees on the other hand can view customer information, and approve or deny applications for accounts.

 # User Stories
 - [x] Customers should be able to: